nicktsan/aws_backend/README.md

 Windows cmd prompt:
 SETX AWS_PROFILE <your iam profile name>

+If you are using a new AWS account, change the workspace name in backend/s3/backend.tf to a new value

 Ensure you have already configured Terraform CLI to work with Terraform Cloud.
 First, create a Terraform Cloud account at https://app.terraform.io/signup/account.
 Then use the command below to configure it: terraform login